FrancescoBurgaletta/Symmetric-Kronecker-product/README.md

 Numerical error is also reduced, because the external $\frac{1}{2}$ factor and the $\frac{1}{\sqrt{2}}$ factor internal to the $Q$ matrix have been taken into account beforehand, saving avoidable additions and multiplications.

 ## WARNING
-The code has not been sufficiently tested, so further testing is needed.
+The code has only been tested on the toy example provided along with the algorithm.
+Further testing is needed.